 - Durable design lasts longer than most supports especially with frequent cleaning and regular maintenance.

-- Reliable at preventing accidents by completely eliminating motions that could result to injury.
+- Reliable at preventing accidents by completely eliminating motions that could result in injury.

 - Breathable design reduces sweat production for a stable grip.